olivierfriard/boris_docs/index.rst

 Once ready to begin your coding, you can start the media player using the **Play** button (or the Space bar).
-The behaviors can be recorded using the keyboard with the predefined keys (or by double-clicking the correspond rows in the **Ethogram** widget).
+The behaviors can be recorded using the keyboard with the predefined keys (or by double-clicking the corresponding row in the **Ethogram** table).

 .. image:: ethogram_subjects_widgets.png